Live in St. Louis: A Diverse, Arch-Sized Music Scene

 Moon points out what so many of the locals are well aware of—it all can be traced to our rich history in the blues.
 St. Louis has always been one of the world’s top five indigenous blues music cities, and now we have a National Blues Museum.
 The blues genre alone account for nearly 50 acts a week performing at public and private functions, understandably as the town has always been the true crossroads, tying Chicago to the Mississippi Delta, Memphis to the West.

 If you’re staying downtown, there are many rollicking live music venues you can count on.
 Soulard has already been mentioned, and at the neighborhood’s 20-plus bars, live music is typically playing at more than half of them.
 At 700 Broadway there is the treasure that is BB’s Jazz, Blues and Soups, which usually features several acts a night.
 Across the street, Beale on Broadway has not only blues but also rockabilly, soul, and R&B. Just at the end of the block is the popular Broadway Oyster Bar, which always has great live music, too.
 Ballpark Village puts on amazing summer concerts, plus a dueling piano bar.
 Then of course there’s Jazz at the Bistro, which brings in national acts like Brandford Marsalis in addition to local crooner Erin Bode.
 Schlafly Tap Room not only brews good suds, but but always has great Americana/folk and rock acts playing every weekend.
 Hometown hero and now national act Pokey LaFarge often plays Off Broadway, a great club where a lot of rock and folk acts kick it out.
 My parents did the Lindy Hop at the Casa Loma Ballroom when they were kids, and you can still hit the dance floor to great swing music including our own Miss Jubilee and the Humdingers.
 Across the river at Pop’s Nightclub, you can catch harder-edged fare.
-Finally, how about going to Blueberry Hill to see St. Louis legend Chuck Berry—after all, he is the true king of rock and roll.
-If you don’t believe me, just ask him.
+Finally, how about going to Blueberry Hill where St. Louis legend Chuck Berry played hundreds of shows—after all, he is the true king of rock and roll.

 And those are just the opening notes to a symphony of music options.
 Here are some sources to plan your memory-inducing St. Louis evening of great live music: the Riverfront Times, the St. Louis Music Press, and a list of the 50 best music venues from St. Louis Magazine.